 Crunchy Cabbage Cilantro Salad Jars!
-Super crunchy, radically flavorful, and made with fresh cilantro, purple cabbage, tasty carrots.
-The best part of this salad is that it's never soggy like most greens in a jar.
-Salad jars are perfect for meals on the go and staying fresh.
+Super crunchy, radically flavorful, and made with fresh cilantro, purple cabbage, and tasty carrots.
+The best part of this salad is that it's never soggy like most greens.
+Salad jars are perfect for meals on the go and for staying fresh.
 All you need to do is add your protein and favorite salad dressing!

 GLASS JARS OR PLASTIC CONTAINERS?

 - Plastic is out, all veggies wilted quickly and didn't stay fresh for longer than 2 days

 - But in an air-tight sealed mason jar, my salad was kept fresh for over 4 days!

 WHY IS THIS SALAD JAR BETTER THAN OTHER SALAD JARS?

 - This salad jar does not contain leafy greens or lettuce